How Much Do Cat Sitters Charge? (2026 Rate Guide)

 - Holidays and peak demand.
 Thanksgiving through New Year is the busiest, highest-priced window of the year; a 25–40% holiday surcharge is standard and expected.

 - Experience and credentials.
-Insurance, bonding, pet-first-aid training, and a certification from a body like the National Association of Professional Pet Sitters (NAPPS) all justify higher rates — certified sitters often charge 20–30% more.
+Insurance, bonding, pet-first-aid training, and a certification from a body like the National Association of Professional Pet Sitters (NAPPS) all justify higher rates.
+Certified sitters often charge 20–30% more.

-Cat sitting vs dog sitting rates
+Cat sitting vs dog sitting costs

 Estimate your cat-sitting rate

-Pick your state, service and experience to see the typical local range — and a suggested starting rate for you, with holiday and extra-cat add-ons.
+Pick your state, service and experience to see the typical local range, and a suggested starting rate for you, with holiday and extra-cat add-ons.

 Estimates for planning, based on typical US rates scaled by state.
-Your market and reputation matter most — price with confidence.
+Your market and reputation matter most, price with confidence.

 $20–$38